 Compared to most standard hair dyes (the stuff you’d use on your head), beard dyes have a few key differences.
 For one, the formula is often gentler in beard dyes, since the skin on our faces tends to be more sensitive than that on our scalp.
 Secondly, many beard dyes don’t provide 100 percent block coverage, since this creates a “shoe polish” effect across the face.

-To borrow a term, man beard dye formulas use demi-permanent dyes that bring gray or stray blonde hairs more to a central color, and then it gradually fades over time to retain a natural appearance (and one that is so subtle it won’t turn heads for the wrong reasons).
+To borrow a term, beard dye formulas use demi-permanent dyes that bring gray or stray blonde hairs more to a central color, and then it gradually fades over time to retain a natural appearance (and one that is so subtle it won’t turn heads for the wrong reasons).

 Also, most hair dyes assume that the user will be utilizing the entire box (or most of it), while many beard dyes factor in that you'll want multiple uses out of the container.
 So they are often bottled for ongoing use (typically up to three months), though dyeing a larger, fuller beard will get fewer uses.
 Many demi-permanent men’s dyeing brands also create an all-in-one product for the hair, beard, body hair, and so forth, but they devise these products first and foremost for the sensitive skin on the face, which almost always prevents reactions from the rest of the body.

-Fortunately, most modern formulas will not stain the skin, and can be rinsed clean from the dermis if used as necessary.
+Fortunately, most modern formulas promise not to stain the skin, and can be rinsed clean from the dermis if used as necessary.
 It is highly recommended, however, that you use gloves when dyeing (they’re typically included), and avoid getting the product on walls, clothes, carpets, and rugs.
 Many beard dye companies will also provide a small application brush to help distribute the product evenly through your whiskers.

 The duration of each dye differs from one brand to the next, and it also depends on how long your hair is when you dye it.
 If you’re dyeing a full beard, then a couple weeks’ growth of gray roots may go unnoticed.
 But if you’re dyeing weeks’ old stubble (which is possible), then you may need to touch it up every time you trim, because the contrast will be noticeable much sooner.